GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 };
 ```

-The `Reducer` class accepts two arguments the current `State` and an `Action` instance.
+The `Reducer` class accepts two arguments: the current `State` and an `Action` instance.
 Based on the `ActionType` of the passed `Action` it modifies the state in some way and returns the **new state** object.
 Nothing too crazy going on here.

 Now, if we look back at the `StateProvider` component, and specifically how it passes the returned values from `useReducer()` as the `StateProvider.Provider` `value`, you can start to see what's going on.